nestdotland/docs/docs/eggs/updating-all-of-your-dependencies.md

+---
-# Updating all of your dependencies
+title: Updating all of your dependencies
+---

 You can easily update your dependencies and global scripts with the `update` command.
 ```shell script